College Engineering Courses

-Home of Accelerate, GSSM's statewide engineering program, The Duke Energy Engineering & Innovation Institute also offers GSSM Residential students the opportunity to take college-level engineering courses.
-The purpose of the Institute is to expose students to a variety of engineering concepts, skills and applications so that if completed, the student will have a solid engineering background entering college and eventually the work force.
+As the home base for Accelerate, GSSM's statewide engineering program, The Duke Energy Engineering & Innovation Institute also offers college-level engineering courses to GSSM Residential students.
+The Institute enables students to master engineering concepts, skills, and applications to build a solid engineering background for college and beyond.

-This Course is a course that is appropriate for students who are interested in design and engineering.
+This course is appropriate for students who are interested in design and engineering.
 The learning objectives for this course are the following:

 - Understand and use the engineering design thinking process